 Why am I being required to submit verification of my family members but my coworker is not?

 The dependent eligibility audit is an ongoing process.
-EIP anticipates it will take 18 to 24 months to complete.
-If your coworkers are covering any dependents, they will be required to submit verification before the audit is completed.
+If your coworkers are covering any dependents, they will be required to submit verification if they are selected for the audit.

 My child’s birth certificate says “Do not copy.”